whearn17/IP2Geo/README.md

 # IP2Geo

 This is a Python script that uses the ip-api.com API to query a list of IP addresses and get the geolocation data for each IP.
-The information retrieved includes country, region, city, zip code, ISP, and more.
+The information retrieved includes country, region, city, district, zip code, ISP, and more.
 The results are saved in a CSV file.
 API supports IPV4 and IPV6.

 ## Prerequisites